 The first thing she asked was, “How do I connect this thing?”
 This was new terrain for her.

 Like thousands of other working people who suddenly had to learn new IT skills, my aunt was anxious.
 So I wrote this simple guide to help her and others who are not tech-savvy so they can set up their external hard drives.

 Firstly, an external hard drive is a portable storage device that allows you to store data.
 But like all technology, it has its merits and demerits.

 The most significant advantage is that external hard drives are highly portable.
 You can carry them anywhere and connect them to any laptop or PC.
-Most external drives in the market have USB connectors that allow you to simply plugin and play.
+In addition, most external drives in the market have USB connectors that allow you to simply plug in and play.